linkmalloc/proudbisayabai.ph/_posts/2023-01-06-camellahomes.md

 ****
 ![](https://d3hukd8e3cn3kb.cloudfront.net/images/posts/camellahomes/1.jpg)
-<small>Pasadena is a mix of Spanish and Italian inspirations within the bustling Guadalupe in Cebu.</small>
+<small class="text-muted">Pasadena is a mix of Spanish and Italian inspirations within the bustling Guadalupe in Cebu.</small>

 Because of the work and educational opportunities it offers, Cebu City is a hotspot for the most sought-after family homes in the province, of which Camella properties are at the forefront.
 Camella has two family-friendly subdivisions with breathtaking views of sloping hills and the sea within Talamban in Cebu City: Riverdale and Riverfront.

 ****
 ![](https://d3hukd8e3cn3kb.cloudfront.net/images/posts/camellahomes/2.jpg)
-<small>Riverdale is a community set against the panoramic hills of Talamban in Cebu featuring Southern American-themed luxury homes.</small>
+<small class="text-muted">Riverdale is a community set against the panoramic hills of Talamban in Cebu featuring Southern American-themed luxury homes.</small>

 Riverdale is a verdant 13-ha community set against the panoramic hills of Talamban featuring Southern American themed luxury homes amidst hundreds of pine trees.